Skip To Content Appointments available today. New patients welcome. Book NowBook Now

 A brighter smile, done the right way.

-Zoom whitening is a professional, in-office treatment that comfortably lifts years of stains from coffee, tea, wine, and time itself in a single visit.
-At Central Park West Dentistry, our team uses the Philips Zoom!
-WhiteSpeed system to brighten teeth up to eight shades while protecting the enamel and tissue around them.
+Zoom teeth whitening is a professional, in-office treatment that lifts years of stains from coffee, tea, red wine, and everyday life in a single visit, brightening your smile by up to eight shades*.
+Designed to be gentle, the Philips Zoom WhiteSpeed system helps deliver dramatic results while protecting your enamel and the surrounding tissues.

 Book an appointment

-Because believe in clinical integrity above all else, every whitening patient starts with a health check of their teeth and gums so the bright result you walk out with is also a healthy one.
+Because we believe clinical integrity comes first, every whitening patient begins with a health check of their teeth and gums.
+The goal isn’t just a brighter smile, it’s a also healthy one.

 Whitening gel travels through the enamel and into the layer beneath it.
-That’s exactly why it works — and exactly why we need to know your mouth is healthy before we begin.
-Untreated cavities, cracked teeth, leaky old fillings, or active gum inflammation can turn a routine whitening into a painful one, and in some cases can damage the tooth long-term.
-We won’t risk that.
+That’s exactly why it works, and exactly why we need to know your mouth is healthy before we begin.
+Untreated cavities, cracked teeth, leaky fillings, or active gum inflammation can turn a routine whitening into a painful one and, in some cases, damage the tooth.
+We won’t take that risk.

-• If you’ve had a cleaning, full set of x-rays, and a comprehensive exam in the last three months: we’re happy to schedule your Zoom appointment!
-If this was done somewhere else, please have your previous office email clinical notes and x-rays to office@cpwdentistry.com and we’ll take it from there.
+• If you’ve had a cleaning, x-rays, and exam in the last three months: we’re happy to schedule your Zoom appointment!
+If this was done somewhere else, please have your previous office email clinical notes and x-rays to office@cpwdentistry.com.

-• If it’s been longer than three months or you’d prefer to establish care with us: we’ll schedule a new patient visit first: a hygiene cleaning, full series of digital x-rays, and a comprehensive exam with one of our doctors.
-Your Zoom appointment will then be booked on a separate day, a few days later.
-That short pause lets your gums settle after the cleaning, so the whitening gel has the most comfortable, even contact with your enamel.
+• If it’s been longer than three months or you’d like to establish care with us: we’ll schedule a new patient visit first including a cleaning, digital x-rays, and an exam with one of our doctors.
+We’ll then book your whitening appointment a few days later, giving your gums time to settle after your cleaning for the most comfortable, even whitening result.

 It’s a slightly longer path, but it’s the path we’d take with our own families.